mkalewski/pdflatex.sh/README.rst

 The ``pdflatex.sh`` script can also be used to convert images to the PDF format and to manipulate output PDF documents.
-The script also lets you check syntactic and semantic correctness of (La)TeX source files, e.g. with the use of *ChkTeX*, and create handouts from beamer slides (for more information see options_ and examples_).
+The script also lets you check syntactic and semantic correctness of (La)TeX source files, e.g., with the use of *ChkTeX*, and create handouts from beamer slides (for more information see options_ and examples_).